Local Group Governance

 Create a subgroup with --parent-group-id on meroctl group create or via the parentGroupId field in the API.
 The SubgroupCreated governance op is published on the parent group's gossip topic.

-When joining a parent group with auto_join, the node subscribes to gossip topics and contexts in all descendant subgroups.
+When joining a parent group with auto_join (default: true), the node subscribes to gossip topics and contexts in all descendant subgroups.
 MemberRemoved cascades to descendant subgroup contexts (skipping child groups where the member has direct membership).

 Governance DAG Structure